neverRare/butter/doc/language/assignment.md

 # Assignment

 Assignment replaces a value within a place.
+Variables that holds the place must be annotated with `mut`.

+Assigning a variable itself.

 ```butter
 mut foo = 10;